solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 addition is the same cost as the halving add we would have used to fold the vec8 into a single vec4 partial sum.

+**Note:** It's worth noting that this approach is actually the wrong thing to do if your aim is to minimize floating point error.
+The AVX2 implementation here would give statistically lower error, as we are combining two smaller numbers before combining into a larger one, which gives some scope for small errors to cancel out.
+We can't have both unfortunately, so we chose invariance.

 Problem three: variable sized loop tails
 ========================================